JuliaGNI/GeometricMachineLearning.jl/docs/src/manifolds/riemannian_manifolds.md

     \mathtt{geodesic}(x, v_x) \equiv \exp(v_x).
 ```

-We give an example here:
+We give an example of using this function here:

 ```@setup s2_retraction
 using GLMakie